aminblm/linkedin-application-bot/README.md

-# LinkedIn Apply Bot 🤖
+# LinkedIn Application Bot 🤖

 ![linkedineasyapplygif](https://user-images.githubusercontent.com/34207598/128695728-6efcb457-0f75-42e2-987a-f7a0c239a235.gif)
 A python bot to apply all Linkedin Easy Apply jobs based on your preferences.